Back to all blogs

 Factors That Can Mimic Thyroid Issues

-Chronic stress can suppress the pituitary gland, leading to lower TSH levels.
-If you are going through a particularly harrowing time at work or home, your thyroid markers might look slightly "off" even if the gland itself is healthy.
+• Stress and Cortisol: Chronic stress can suppress the pituitary gland, leading to lower TSH levels even if the thyroid is healthy.

-Smoking has a complex relationship with the thyroid.
-It can lead to higher levels of T4 and lower levels of TSH.
-If you have recently quit smoking, you might notice your TSH rising slightly as your body adjusts—this is something to mention to your GP.
+• Smoking: Smoking can lead to higher T4 and lower TSH.
+If you have recently quit, your TSH may rise as your body adjusts.

 How to Prepare: A Step-by-Step Checklist